What I Fear Most For My Son

 I know that the world is far from being perfect but I still wish that my son would not experience unkindness from the people around him.

-I hope people would be more understanding and less judgmental.
+I hope people will be more understanding and less judgmental.
 I wish they’d be more patient in seeing that my son is trying his best to fit in.
 We are doing our very best.

 Similar stories: